 News about fuel price hikes is not uncommon to Filipinos.
 In fact, we're all gearing up again for another fuel price increase after just a week of oil price rollbacks.
 Now more than ever, every drop has become so precious that we really can't afford to waste it.

-Nothing much we can do about the soaring fuel prices.
-We can only hope that the government would consider suspending the fuel excise tax, which is often blamed lately for the fuel price increases.
+Unfortunately, there's not much we can do about the soaring fuel prices.
 For now, all car owners can do is to save gas in every way possible.

-How to save on gas and keep your fuel expenses low?
+How to save gas while driving and keep your fuel expenses low?
 It's all about changing your driving habits that waste fuel.
-Check out these driving tips to increase your fuel economy.
+Check out these driving tips on how to save gas when driving manual or automatic to increase your fuel economy.

 Braking hard as you approach a red light is less energy-efficient than coasting, raising your fuel consumption by as much as 40%.
-Not only does hard braking consumes more gas; it also causes premature damage to the brake pads, discs, and rotors (which means spending more often to have your brakes fixed).
+Not only does hard braking consume more gas.
+It also causes premature damage to the brake pads, discs, and rotors (which means spending more often to have your brakes fixed).

 Be aware of the cars in front of you.
-If you see them slowing down, anticipate that the traffic light will soon turn red, or that something ahead causes the traffic to slow down.
-Ease up on the accelerator pedal, and keep a good distance from the car in front of you to avoid using the brake as much as possible.
+If you see them slowing down, anticipate that the traffic light will soon turn red, or that something ahead is causing traffic to slow down.
+Ease up on the accelerator pedal.
+And as much as possible, keep a good distance from the car in front of you to avoid using the brake.